Date : 21 June 2019 to 24 June 2019

 We’ll be staying in the centre of the lively, vibrant resort of Torquay at the Shearings Torbay Hotel.
 The Victorian resort is famous for its sandy beaches and many attractions as well as its shopping, restaurants and popular nightlife.

 However, probably of more interest to us is that it is close to some pretty spectacular coastal walking - and we will be exploring the area thoroughly on this weekend.
 We will have three Moderate grade led walks from the nearby historic ports of Dartmouth, Kingswear and Brixham.
-We also have some great suggestions for self-led leisurely walks in the area if that is what you would prefer.

 Note: The hotel has an unheated swimming pool.